Paris Motor Show | Kia Round Up | Howards

 Reputation Reviews

-• Howards Garages (Weston) Ltd is an Appointed Representative of Automotive Compliance Ltd who is authorised and regulated by the Financial Conduct Authority (FCA No. 497010).
-Automotive Compliance Ltd’s permissions as a Principal Firm allows Howards Garages (Weston) Ltd to act as a credit broker, not a lender, for the introduction to a limited number of lenders, and to act as an agent on behalf of the insurer for insurance distribution activities only.
+• Howards Garages (Weston) Ltd T/A Howards motor Group is an Appointed Representative of Automotive Compliance Ltd who is authorised and regulated by the Financial Conduct Authority (FCA No. 497010).
+Automotive Compliance Ltd’s permissions as a Principal Firm allow Howards Garages (Weston) Ltd T/A Howards motor Group to act as a credit broker, not a lender, for the introduction to a limited number of lenders, and to act as an agent on behalf of the insurer for insurance distribution activities only.

-Our approach is to introduce you first to the manufacturer lender linked directly to the particular franchise you are purchasing your vehicle from, who are usually able to offer the best available package for you, taking into account both interest rates and other contributions.
-If they are unable to make you an offer of finance, we then seek to introduce you to whichever of the other lenders on our panel is able to make the next most suitable offer of finance for you.
-Our aim is to secure a suitable finance agreement for you that enables you to achieve your financial objectives.
-If you purchase a vehicle, in the majority of cases, we will receive a commission from your lender for introducing you to them which is either a fixed fee, or a fixed percentage of the amount that you borrow.
-This may be linked to the vehicle model you purchase.
+Our approach is to introduce you first to the manufacturer lender linked to the franchise offering you the vehicle.
+They will usually offer the best available package for you, taking into account both interest rates and other contributions (but we do not guarantee they do).
+If they are unable to offer finance, we then seek to introduce you to someone else on our panel.
+We will usually receive a commission for your introduction.
+This will be either a fixed fee, or a fixed percentage of the amount that you borrow.
+This may be linked to the vehicle model you choose.

-Different lenders pay different commissions for such introductions, and manufacturer lenders linked directly to the franchises that we represent may also provide preferential rates to us for the funding of our vehicle stock and also provide financial support for our training and marketing.
-But any such amounts they and other lenders pay us will not affect the amounts you pay under your finance agreement; however, you will be contributing towards the commission paid to us with the interest collected on your repayments.
-Before we propose you to a potential lender, we will inform you of the likely amount of commission we will receive and seek your consent to receive this commission.
-The exact amount of commission that we will receive will be confirmed prior to you signing your finance agreement.
+Lenders of vehicle manufacturers may also provide preferential rates to us for the funding of our vehicle stock and also provide financial support for our training and marketing.
+But any such amounts they and other lenders pay us will not affect the amounts you pay under your finance agreement.
+Before we propose you to a potential lender, we will tell you of the likely amount of commission we will receive and seek your consent to receiving this commission.
+The exact amount of commission will be confirmed before you sign your finance agreement.

 All finance applications are subject to status, terms and conditions apply, UK residents only, 18s or over.
 Guarantees may be required.